 Through the years, ski area development has cut into and diminished Mount Sunapee's old forest.
 And if future resort development proceeds as planned, more fragmentation and threats to the forests will result.

-NOTE: The Natural Heritage Bureau evaluation (published in 1999) studied the Mount Sunapee ski lease area and recommended:
+NOTE: The Natural Heritage Bureau evaluation (1999) of the Mount Sunapee ski lease area recommended: